efi1/DcentralLab/README.md

 ## Before running the tests:
-  - Create a Python virtual environment and activate it (instruction can be found later in the text below)
+  - Create a Python virtual environment and activate it.
   - upgrade the pip package by: **python -m pip install --upgrade pip**
   - install setup.py by: **python -m setup.py install**